ms/buildtogether.tech/src/communicate/index.md

 seem like a good way to keep notes, create documentation, and so on.
 Their main strength is the fact that content is automatically and immediately visible on the web.
-These days, you will probably get more mileage out of a bunch of [% i "Markdown" %]Markdown[% /i %] pages under version control---you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.
+These days, you will probably get more mileage out of a bunch of [% i "Markdown" %]Markdown[% /i %] pages under version control—you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.